ottokuegerl/FHEM-Goesing/README.md

 ## Errorhandling
 - ERROR: for fhem  no such image:
 - ERROR: Encountered errors while bringing up the project
-- docker-compose rm then docker-compose up -d --> fixes the issue as
+- docker-compose rm then docker-compose up -d --> fixes the issue